IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 The game will be restricted to reading and writing data within its designated folder, ensuring no security risks to the player's computer.

-TODO REMVOVE:
-Since the game will be a single player game hacking and accessing game data is irrelevant.
-If the player wants to cheat or change something in the game, they are free to do so as it does not affect anyone else.
-Furthermore, the game should also only be allowed to read and write in the designated folder for the game and does not pose a security risk to the player’s computer.

 ### 2.3.10.
 Resource issues

 The game's memory usage and disk space requirements will be optimized to ensure smooth performance on a wide range of PC hardware.
 Specific limitations will be determined during development based on testing.